THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 Faith in God doesn’t guarantee us a free ride in this world, by any means!
 Yet how many times have you seen on TV (or read in newspapers) stories about families beset by accidents, illnesses or other major disruptions in their lives who say that their faith in God pulled them through?

 Many of the Church’s great saints (as well as our Lord on the Cross!) experienced times of spiritual dryness or despair, feeling that perhaps God had abandoned them, or that their efforts were all for nothing.
 Yet their unconditional faith and love for God sustained them like a light shining through the darkness.

 Remember that just as God is light and truth, Satan, “the father of lies,” as Jesus called him in John 8:44, tries to snare us with temptations into darkness and despair.

 Tragically, along these lines, our lack of faith contributes to most of the chaos and carnage we see on TV or read about these days.
 Yet Jesus himself said that “he who follows me does not walk in the darkness, but will have the light of life” (John 8:12).

 Later Our Lord tells Pontius Pilate during His Passion “For this was I born, and for this came I into the world; that I should give testimony to the truth.”
-Pilate’s answer is one with which we are all too familiar with nowadays in our morally relativistic world: “What is truth?”
-(John 17:38-39).
+Pilate’s answer is one we are all too familiar with nowadays in our morally relativistic world: “What is truth?”
+(John 18:38-39).